Raarup Adventures

 Picture

-These festive lights and decor are put up beginning the third Thursday of November, and can be seen every night from dusk until about 9 or 10 pm.
-They begin coming down around early to mid January.
-Although there are tours available, we highly recommend taking an Uber nearby or taking the subway and walking, which is what we did.
-We were honestly a little unsure about walking in the dark, but quickly found out there were many others doing the same, and that Dyker Heights is actually one of the best neighborhoods in Brooklyn.
+This incredible display of Christmas lights and decor are put up beginning the third Thursday in November, and can be seen every single night until about mid January, from dusk to 9/10 pm.
+They begin coming down around early to mid January, so as long as you visit between Thanksgiving and New Years, you should be good.
+Although there are tours available, we highly recommend taking an Uber and getting dropped off nearby or taking the subway and walking the rest of the way, which is what we did.
+Because there were so many other visitors in the area for the Christmas lights, walking at night didn't feel sketchy at all.

 Subway directions are also pretty easy, even if you’re uncomfortable or haven’t ridden one before.
-Just grab a metro card at one of the ticket booths at every subway station, and ride Line D to 79th Street or Line R to 86th Street, from there you can walk!
-It’s also worth noting that typically most houses will not put out the baby Jesus of each nativity set until Christmas Eve.
+Just grab a metro card at one of the ticket booths at every subway station, and ride Line D to 79th Street or Line R to 86th Street.
+It’s also worth noting that typically most houses will not put out the baby Jesus of each nativity set until Christmas Eve - the reason why is somewhat unknown, although some people say it's because baby Jesus kept getting stolen.

 Picture